 The ANZBGL Remuneration Policy in its current form was first introduced in February 2010 to comply with APRA's Prudential Standard CPS 510: Governance (CPS 510).
-An effectiveness review of the ANZBGL Remuneration Policy is conducted by management on an annual basis and the outcomes are reviewed by the HRC and Board to ensure that it remains appropriate for its intended purpose, and is compliant with the APRA Prudential Standard and the specific overseas legislative/regulatory requirements for foreignowned financial services companies where relevant.
-The HRC reviewed the ANZBGL Remuneration Policy in 2020 and made the following updates: changes to our performance management approach and to the ANZ Incentive Plan (ANZIP), including its variable remuneration components, deferral approach and delivery.
-The HRC and Board have determined that the ANZBGL Remuneration Policy and its specific country addendums remain appropriate for their intended purpose and are compliant.
+A review of the ANZBGL Remuneration Policy is conducted by management on an annual basis and the outcomes are reviewed by the HRC and Board to ensure that it remains appropriate for its intended purpose, and is compliant with the APRA Prudential Standard and the specific overseas legislative/regulatory requirements for foreign-owned financial services companies where relevant.
+The HRC reviewed the ANZBGL Remuneration Policy in 2021 with minor updates approved by the Board at the time.